andrew40404/Installing-Kube-State-Metrics-on-IBM-Cloud/README.md

 - Choose a Worker node setup or use the preselected one, set Worker node amount per zone
 - Choose **Master Service Endpoint**.

 > In VRF-enabled accounts, you can choose private-only to make your master accessible on the private network or via VPN tunnel.
 Choose public-only to make your master publicly     accessible.
-When you have a VRF-enabled account, your cluster is set up by default to use both private and public endpoints.
+When you have a VRF-enabled account,your cluster is set up by default to use both private and public endpoints.

  - Give desired **tags** to your cluster, for more information visit tags
  - Click **create**
  - Wait for your cluster to be provisioned
  - Your cluster is ready for usage

 **Step 2 Deploy IBM Cloud Block Storage plug-in**